genenetwork/gn-docs/features/data-structures.md

 But

-* A trait is shown with attributes as cofactors
+* A trait is shown with attributes as cofactors in the mapping tool
 * A cofactor can be a trait
 * A cofactor can be an attribute
 * A cofactor is not stored in the database - it is an optional vector

-(cofactors and attributes and traits overlap)
+(i.e., in terminology cofactors and attributes and traits somewhat overlap)

 ## Groups

 In GN datasets are organised in groups.
-On the main menu you can see BXD datasets are grouped into BXD aged hippocampus or BXD bone studies reflecting higher level interests.
-Groups are formed around a strain (here BXD) and are linked to experiments, or sample lists.
+On the main menu you can see BXD datasets are grouped into 'BXD aged hippocampus' or 'BXD bone studies' reflecting higher level interests.
+Groups are formed around a strain (here BXD) and are linked to experiments and sample lists.

-A group, family, cohort, population is almost always a set of N cases or individuals or isogenic animals treated as "individuals".
+A group, family, cohort, population is almost always a set of N cases or individuals or isogenic animals treated as 'individuals'.
 The BXD family of strains is a good and complex example.
-We can treat the 100+ BXD strains as if they were 100 "genetic" individuals and collapse traits for 10 animals each into one value with an error term.
+We can treat the 100+ BXD strains as if they were 100 genetic individuals and collapse traits for 10 animals each into one value with an error term.
 Or we can treat all 100 x 10 animals as actual individuals.
 Even though we use the same animals in both cases, they are treated in GN as two separate GROUPS.

-From a computational perspective a GROUP is a set that can be used to compute correlations among traits.
+From a computational perspective a GROUP is a set that (particularly) can be used to compute correlations among traits.
 Coming back to the two BXD groups (N = 100 strain means; or N = 1000 individuals), we can only compute correlations within either mean data or individual data.